zoobatop/BMI-ADVPL-Calculator/README.md

 # BMI-ADVPL-Calculator
+A simple ADVPL program to calculate your BMI.

+# BMI
 Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.

 # ADVPL (.prw)